-How about a vegan carrot cake that’s healthy and easy to make?
-This recipe incorporates all of the traditional flavours of carrot cake from fresh carrot to warming spices and cream cheese frosting.
-Instead of regular carrot cakes that are baked and frosted with cream cheese, the base of this cake is made using more wholesome ingredients that create a sticky base and topped with a tangy dairy-free cheesecake made using cashews and vegan cream cheese.
+This vegan cheesecake incorporates all of the flavors of carrot cake that we love and know, from fresh carrots to warming spices and cream cheese frosting.
+However, unlike traditional baked carrot cake that's frosted with cream cheese, the base of this recipe is made using raw ingredients that create a sticky crust which is then topped with a tangy dairy-free cheesecake filling made using cashews and vegan cream cheese.

-- Packed with wholesome plant-based ingredients
+- Uses wholesome plant-based ingredients.

 - Coconut flour: Keep this ingredient on hand as it's only added to the base if the mixture is a little on the wet side.

 To contrast the sticky sweet base, the cheesecake topping is tangy, smooth, and creamy!

 - Coconut oil: This is an important ingredient for the filling as it plays the role of setting the dessert.

 (Full recipe and instructions are in the recipe card at the end of this page)